 So, an interesting sci-fi romp through future Canada and future Morocco, with some big pharma beating genetic engineering happening.
 Not bad!
 3/5 stars!

-Thanks again to Macmillan-Tor/Forge via NetGalley for the book.
+Thanks again to Macmillan-Tor/Forge via NetGalley for the advanced copy of this book.